 - Explainability- The provider must demonstrate transparency, showing the step-by-step logic and cited evidence the AI used to reach a conclusion through a re-playable timeline.

-To avoid vendor lock-in and manage a multi-vendor environment, the provider must natively support the Open Cybersecurity Schema Framework (OCSF).
+To avoid vendor lock-in and effectively manage a multi-vendor environment, the provider must natively support the open schema framework.

-- The ‘++’ requirement- OCSF acts as a ‘lingua franca’, allowing you to write detection logic once and apply it universally across disparate telemetry sources.
+- The ‘++’ requirement – The open schema framework acts as a lingua franca, allowing you to write detection logic once and apply it universally across disparate telemetry sources.

-- Speed to value- Native OCSF support drastically cuts data processing time and ensures that critical context is not lost during manual normalization.
+- Speed to value – Native open schema framework support drastically cuts data processing time and ensures that critical context is not lost during manual normalisation.

 The market has split into distinct directions.
 Your choice depends on your current stack and team maturity.